 Golf Ball Comparisons – Frequently Asked Questions About Golf Balls

-Two piece golf balls are often recommended for novice or high handicap golfers.
+Two-piece golf balls are often recommended for novice golfers.
 The larger core construction maximizes distance while minimizing spin.
 This results in longer shots with greater accuracy.
 A thicker cover construction is also more durable, which can be an important factor if the golfer hits a wayward shot.
-Therefore, these balls are ideal for golfers with lower swing speeds because of the added distance, penetrating trajectory and reduced side spin they deliver.
+Therefore, these balls are ideal for golfers with lower swing speeds because of the added distance, penetrating trajectory, and reduced side spin they deliver.

-Multi-layer golf balls are better suited for experienced, mid- to low-handicappers.
-The series of core/mantle layers enhance control and feel to allow golfers to sculpt shots and generate shot-stopping spin command around the green.
+Multi-layer golf balls are better suited for experienced, mid- to low handicappers.
+The series of core/mantle layers enhance control and feel to allow golfers to sculpt shots and generate shot-stopping spin commands around the green.
 The thinner cover construction also increases spin control while providing the soft, crisp feel serious golfers want.
 The elevated levels of control and performance a golfer can achieve with multi-layer golf balls make them popular with players who have faster swing speeds and more consistent swing characteristics.

 Higher compression golf balls, with a rating of 90 and above, are typically designed for more experienced golfers with faster swing speeds.
 Since high-compression golf balls are harder to deform and spend less time on the clubface, golfers with more aggressive swing speeds are able to achieve greater command and control over the golf ball.

+Yes, it can, and it often does!
 Your golf ball’s cover layer is constructed to exact specifications in order to consistently perform a certain way.
-Cuts, scuffs and other damage to the exterior compromise those specifications and cause your golf ball to perform in an unpredictable, unintended way.
+Cuts, scuffs, and other damage to the exterior compromise those specifications and cause your golf ball to perform in an unpredictable, unintended way.

 Imperfections in the ball’s cover change the way air and drag interact with the golf ball and ultimately result in the loss of distance and accuracy.
 For example, if some dimples are shallower than others because of a scuff mark, your shot could end up anywhere from 3–5 yards offline and up to 6 yards shorter than your intended distance.
 It’s important to monitor the condition of your golf ball to ensure it is performing properly.